typebytes/angular-checklist/content/rxjs/avoid-nested-subscriptions.md

 We first fetch the product and once the request is resolved we fetch similar products inside the subscribe block of the first, most outer observable.

-This is considered to be an anti-pattern or code smell.
+This is considered to be an anti-pattern or code smell for the following reasons:
+- 👹 it brings us back to callback hell,
+- 💔 it breaks Reactive Programming,
+- 🐢 it breaks observables laziness,
+- 💥 it doesn’t help with subscription management,
+- 🤢 it's ugly anyway.

 Instead we can use one of the flattening operators to get rid of this code smell and solve it more elegantly: